hovermind/XF/docs/doc-md/data-binding-basic.md

 * `Path` property can go down to property hierarchy (i.e. `Foo.Bar.Baz`) & can access element of indexer (i.e. `Foo.Bar.Baz[n]` where Baz is an indexer)
 *  `StringFormat='... {0:xx}...'` single quote: '' is mandatory, use `&quot;` for double quote inside
 * If `StringFormat` & `Converter` are both set, the value converter is invoked before the result is formatted as a string
+* if `FallbackValue` & `TargetNullValue` are set directly, then single quote is needed (recommended: define as static resource => `Text="{Binding FooProp, FallbackValue={StaticResource fooDefault}}"`)
+* It's not possible to set the `FallbackValue` &  `TargetNullValue` properties with a binding expression
+* A defined value converter is not executed in a binding expression when the `FallbackValue` property is set
+* String formatting is not applied in a binding expression when the `TargetNullValue` property is set

 #### BindingContext and Syntax
 | `BindingContext` | Syntax |